Yunjia1999/Diandiandidi/README.md

-This is a journal about every places that should be my hometown.
+This is a journal about every places that should be my hometown, updated when I leave.

-But I belong to none of them.
+Though I belong to none of them.